junxit/us-congress-bills-111/bill.md

   - **(B)** regulatory harmonization;
   - **(C)** integration; and
   - **(D)** renewable and alternative energy sources;
-- **(5)** to welcome civil society and nongovernmental organizations at the Fifth Summit, and to encourage their observation and active participation in the Summit’s decisionmaking process to strengthen democratic governance, the rule of law, freedom of the press, and civil society in the Western Hemisphere; and
+- **(5)** to welcome civil society and nongovernmental organizations at the Fifth Summit, and to encourage their observation and active participation in the Summit’s decision-making process to strengthen democratic governance, the rule of law, freedom of the press, and civil society in the Western Hemisphere; and
 - **(6)** to set achievable and measurable goals, based on areas of consensus, and to strengthen followup mechanisms to review the implementation, reporting, and progress of Summit initiatives.